ColinFay/hordes/README.md

 #### `waiter`

 You can launch an R process that streams data and wait for a specific output in the stdout.
+The specificity of `waiter` is that it doesn't rely on `node-rio`, but spawn a real R process, and reads the elements streamed on stdout.

 The promise resolves with and `{proc, raw_output}`: `proc` is the process object created by Node, `raw_output` is the output buffer, that can be turned to string with `.toString()`.